mzhekova97/guidelines/README.md

 # ARG Software Architecture

 This repository is provides a brief guide on of the software architecture to be followed during the execution of the projects of the Automation and Robotics Research Group (ARG).
-If all of us follow this architecture we can have a standardized rules for developing, managing and executing workspaces and most of the developed code can be reutilized between different projects.
+If all of us follow this architecture we can have standardized rules for developing, managing and executing workspaces and most of the developed code can be reutilized between different projects.

 ## How Do I Start?